Achieving Approximate Symmetry Is Exponentially Easier than Exact Symmetry: Problem Statement

 \section{Problem Statement}

-In this section, we state the problem and prepare to present our main result in the next section.
-We begin by formalizing function spaces on domains with symmetries and by setting the notation used throughout the paper.
+This section formulates the problem and introduces the function spaces and notation used throughout the paper.
+The main results appear in the next section, with detailed background provided in Appendix~\ref{app:back}.